hypergravity/hypergravity.github.io/_posts/2016-12-10-Machine-Learning-Books.md

 - [x] \[Wall & Jenkins]: Practical Statistics for Astronomers
 - [x] \[Ivezic et al. 2014]: Statistics, Data Mining, and Machine Learning in Astronomy: A Practical Python Guide for the Analysis of Survey Data
 - [x] \[Feigelson & Babu 2012]: Modern Statistical Methods for Astronomy: With R Applications
+- [x] \[Way et al. 2012]: Advances in machine learning and data mining for astronomy